huggingface/blog/sql-console.md

 - user: cfahlgren1
 ---

-Datasets have been exploding and Hugging Face has become the default home for many datasets.
+Datasets use has been exploding and Hugging Face has become the default home for many datasets.

 ## Datasets Growth